Genaker/TerraformMagentoCloud/README.md

 * Simple and Step Scaling Policies - choose scaling metrics that trigger horizontal scaling
 * Manual Scaling for Magento Auto Scaling Group (ASG)
 * AWS Command Line Interface (CLI) - tool to manage your AWS services.
 You can control multiple AWS services from the command line and automate them through scripts.
-* DynamoDb for logs, indexes, analytics
+* DynamoDB for logs, indexes, analytics
 * Lambda functions as targets for a load balancer
 * Elastic Container Registry (ECR) - fully-managed Docker container registry that makes it easy to store, manage, and deploy Docker container images!
 * You can use Amazon Elastic Container Service (ECS) instead of ASG with Service Auto Scaling to adjust running containers desired count automatically.